-C-I-TASSER (Contact-guided Iterative Threading ASSEmbly Refinement) is a composite method that uses contact information to improve the accuracy of protein structure and function predictions.
-Starting from a sequence, C-I-TASSER first generates contact-map between all residue pairs using multiple deep neural-network predictors, including NeBcon, ResPRE, ResTriplet, and TripletRes.
-It then identifies structural templates from the PDB by multiple threading approach LOMETS, with full-length atomic models assembled by contact-map guided Monte Carlo simulations.
-Functions of the target are finally derived from the structure model by COFACTOR.
-C-I-TASSER (as 'Zhang-Server') was ranked as the No 1 Server for protein structure prediction in the community-wide CASP12 and CASP13 experiments.
-The benchmark data showed that C-I-TASSER could generate significantly more accurate models than I-TASSER, especially for the sequences that do not have homologous templates in the PDB.
+C-I-TASSER (Contact-guided Iterative Threading ASSEmbly Refinement) is a new method extended from I-TASSER for high-accuracy protein structure and function predictions.
+Starting from a query sequence, C-I-TASSER first generates inter-residue contact maps using multiple deep neural-network predictors, including NeBcon, ResPRE, and TripletRes.
+It then identifies structural templates from the PDB by multiple threading approach LOMETS, with full-length atomic models assembled by contact-map guided replica-exchange Monte Carlo simulations.
+Biological functions of the query protein are finally derived from the structure model by COFACTOR.
+The large-scale benchmark tests showed that C-I-TASSER generates significantly more accurate models than I-TASSER, especially for the sequences that do not have homologous templates in the PDB.
+Please report problems and questions at our Discussion Board.

 yangzhanglabumich.edu | (734) 647-1549 | 100 Washtenaw Avenue, Ann Arbor, MI 48109-2218